-Can you guess what most of the business owners I hear from say they want more of in their businesses?
+What do most business owners want more of in their businesses?

-Maybe you’re in the same boat.
-Your website is up and you created a few offers that should be an “easy yes” for your potential clients.
+Maybe your website is up and you created a few offers that should be an “easy yes” for your potential clients.

 But getting clients is harder than you thought, and they’re not coming in as quickly as you’d like.